thingless/viewshed/README.md

 4. Run `sudo pip install -r ./requirements.txt`
 5. Run `./server.py --tile_template 'http://viewshed.icyego.com/api/v1/tiles/{z}/{x}/{y}.tiff'`

-**NOTE: ** the setup instructions above are only suitable for development as there are rate limits enforced..
+__NOTE __: the setup instructions above are only suitable for development as there are rate limits enforced.
 If you want to deploy your own ViewSHED sever consult the deployment section.

 ##Deploying
 First, try the publicly hosted version and ensure it does what you want.
 The elevation data is approx. 30G and takes a while to download.
 Assuming you still wish to deploy your own server: